 People who can visualize have a competitive edge over industry entrants.

 In addition to what you can see with the naked eye, visualization is also about connecting the dots to patterns, trends, and relationships that help us make sense of information.
-If you’re an analyst who has only numbers to work with, then visualization is equally critical because it enables you to shift the patterns and relationships, so they become more apparent, or even emphasize them in different ways.
+Suppose you’re an analyst who has only numbers to work with.
+In that case, visualization is equally critical because it enables you to shift the patterns and relationships.
+These small shifts can create more apparent patterns or emphasize them differently.

 Visual thinking isn’t just a survival instinct that remains in the reptilian part of our brains, it is core to increasing clarity and understanding.